scala-tsi/scala-tsi/README.md

 object MyModelTSTypes extends DefaultTSTypes {

-  // TSType.tsAlias[X, Y] will add a `type X = Y` line to the generated typescript implicit val tsEmail = TSType.tsAlias[Email, String]("Email")
+  // TSType.tsAlias[X, Y] will add a `type X = Y` line to the generated typescript
-  // Alternatively, TSType.of[X, Y] will always replace X with the typescript type of Y in the generated typescript
-  // implicit val tsEmail = TSType.of[Email, String]
+  // Alternatively, TSType.transparent[X, Y] will always replace X with the typescript type of Y in the generated typescript implicit val tsEmail = TSType.tsAlias[Email, String]("Email")

   // TSType.fromCaseClass will convert your case class to a typescript definition implicit val tsPerson = TSType.fromCaseClass[Person]